shemian/static/README.md

         source env/bin/activate

-2. Make sure markdwon2 and Jinja2 module are installed.
+3. Make sure markdown2 and Jinja2 module are installed.

         pip install markdown2 Jinja2

-2. Navigate to the repository where the project is stored.

-3. Run `script.py` to start the program.
+4. Run `script.py` to start the program.

         python3 script.py

-Once you have the requirements installed, you can run the script as follows:

-## Windows
-1. Download or clone the repository to your local machine.
-2. Open the Command Prompt and navigate to the directory where the script is located.
-3. Run the following command to convert the markdown files in the `markdowns` directory to HTML files:
-`python3 script.py`.
-Note: Replace the  'project-root' with the path to the root folder of the project.

-> cd 'project-root'
-> python3 venv env  //install the virtual env.
-> python3 -m pip install --user virtualenv // if the first one fails.
-> env\Scripts\activate //activate the virtual environment.

-Run `python3 script.py`.

-## MacOS
-1. Download or clone the repository to your local machine.
-2. Open the Command Prompt and navigate to the directory where the script is located.
-3. Run the following command to convert the markdown files in the `markdowns` directory to HTML files:
-`python3 script.py`.
-Note: Replace the  'project-root' with the path to the root folder of the project.

-$ cd 'project-root'
-$ python3 -m venv env
-$ source env/bin/activate
-$ pip install -r requirements.txt

 Note: If you've installed Python 3 using a method other than Homebrew, you might need to type python in the second command instead of python3.

+## File Structure
+* `markdowns` : This directory contain the markdown files

+* `template` : This directory contains the HTML files and the `base.html` file where the o

 ## Error Handling
 The Script also  includes error andling for the following scenarios: